Customized Exercise Programming - Pancreatic Cancer

 - Because of the peripheral neuropathy in her feet, Will has to make sure that cardio is done with little to no impact.
 He must also make sure to minimize her risk of falling due to her poor balance.
 He will probably begin with a recumbent bike.
 Another option would be an upper body ergometer if one is available; minimizing the risk of increasing the swelling in her lower extremities.
 Normally he would suggest for her to continue with her water aerobics, but her immune system is compromised and that is contraindicated.
 Riding the recumbent bike will minimize her risk of falling and will eliminate the potential pain and discomfort of weight-bearing.

-- Because of the upper-crossed syndrome, Jane needs to stretch both her pecs and lats while strengthening the scapular stabilizers to help correct round shoulder syndrome and the winged scapula.
+- Because of the upper-crossed syndrome, Jane needs to stretch both her pecs and lats while strengthening the scapular stabilizers.
 She should avoid pushing exercises like push-ups and chest press and focus on shoulder retraction/depression, rowing, and maybe reverse flys.
 She should do shoulder protraction exercises like ceiling punches or wall push-ups for his winged scapula.
 He must take into consideration that she could have difficulty holding weights or bands and that could be dangerous for both of them.
 He will begin with isometrics and teaching kinesthetic awareness and gradually move on to manual resistance and machines as tolerated.
 Until she can stand erect, she should not do any “crunch-type” exercises as they will only exacerbate her flexed-forward stance.
 In the interim, she should be stretching through her torso while strengthening the opposing lower back muscles.
 She can also be working on her core through balance exercises seated or supine on the exercise ball and foam roller.
 Standing balance exercises can be incorporated based on her discomfort/pain from neuropathy and should be progressed/regressed accordingly.

 - Will is recommending that Jane be fitted for walking shoes that will cater to her over-supination.
 He will also include exercises that will include stretches for the calves, shins, ankles, and achilles tendons.
 He will also incorporate glute and hip strengthening exercises that will bring greater stability to her ankles and feet.